 - 1 10-ounce package frozen chopped spinach, defrosted and wrung free of water

-- Preheat oven to 400 degrees.
-Remove pie crust from freezer and thaw until just soft enough to easily prick with a fork, about 10 minutes.
+- Preheat oven to 400°F. Remove pie crust from freezer and thaw until just soft enough to easily prick with a fork, about 10 minutes.
 Prick bottom and sides all over with a fork.
-Bake on center rack until fully cooked and lightly golden, between 10-15 minutes depending on the brand.
+Bake on center rack until fully cooked and lightly golden, 10 to 15 minutes.
 (Keep an eye on it...if it puffs up while cooking, gently prick it with a fork so it will deflate.)
-Set aside and turn oven down to 325 degrees.
+Don't worry if the crust cracks while baking; see note below on how to fix it before proceeding.
+Set aside and turn oven down to 325°F.

 - Heat butter in a small saute pan over medium-low heat.
 Cook shallots until soft and translucent, about 8 minutes.
 Do not brown.
 Set aside to cool.

 - In a medium bowl, whisk together eggs, heavy cream, nutmeg, salt and cayenne pepper.